• Skip to primary navigation

 Mix in a few annuals if you want.
 This torenia added a touch of color to the penstemon and hosta.
 Pay no attention to that bit of wayward clover. 🙂

-If you have any Geranium sanguineum in your garden, they you probably have many volunteers as it spreads readily.
+If you have any Geranium sanguineum in your garden, you probably have many volunteers as it spreads readily.
 Why not move some of them to containers?

 Lamium in late winter in pot.